d41k4n/hems_mission_generator/README.md

 # HEMS Mission Generator
 A HEMS (**H**elicopter **E**mergency **M**edical **S**ervice) random mission generator for the [X-Plane](https://www.x-plane.com) flight simulator.

 ### Content
-It includes a set of custom scenery
+The package includes a set of custom

+ - config files (.xml, .ini)
+ - scripts
+ - custom scenery

 ### Limitations
 In the current state it provides dedicated mission templates for HEMS missions originating out of a subset of heliports located in __Switzerland only__ as well as for a limited number of aircraft models.